-Scheduled for release late in September 2017, my new novel, “At the Altars of Money”, stages an intriguing moral dilemma when four principal characters plan a crime of compassion, steal $2.7 billion from wealthy investors, and give it away to worthy causes.
+Released in April 2018, my new novel, “At the Altars of Money”, stages an intriguing moral dilemma when four principal characters plan a crime of compassion, steal $2.7 billion from wealthy investors, and give it away to worthy causes.
 They’re guided by a modern-day Robin Hood.
 Should society judge him (or her) a criminal or a hero?
 Does it?
 Edged with satire, the book blends keen minds with romantic hearts and intrepid souls and features many scenes of Colorado’s wildest places as seen from its highest places, the Fourteeners.

 From At the Altars of Money